Get Tech Tips

-In this case, my selected supply air condition happened to fall perfectly at the intersection of the CSHR and RSHR Lines.
-The tricky part, however, is finding a coil that will meet the sensible and latent heat requirements under the design conditions.
-I would need to look for a coil with 18,000 BTUh sensible capacity and 29,000 BTUh total capacity.
-I’d have to settle for a 2.5 ton (30,000 BTUh) coil with a close CSHR under design conditions, and potentially add supplemental dehumidification.
+In this case, my selected supply air condition happened to fall perfectly at the intersection of the CSHR and RSHR lines.
+However, the tricky part is finding a coil that will meet the sensible and latent heat requirements under the design conditions.
+I would need to look for a coil with 18,000 BTU/h sensible capacity and 29,000 BTU/h total capacity.
+I'd have to settle for a 2.5 ton (30,000 BTU/h) coil with a close CSHR under design conditions and potentially add supplemental dehumidification.
 (A Carrier FB4C–030 would actually fit the bill quite nicely.)
 Remember, the equipment selection performance table will have actual capacities that differ from the nominal rating; thus, care must be taken when using manufacturer performance tables to select equipment.

-If you’ve made it to the end of this exercise, congratulations: you are as nerdy as they come!
-I hope this helps illustrate the complexities of psychrometrics.
-If nothing else, the take away should be a new-found respect for psychrometrics, and its integration into a technician’s daily diagnostic toolbag.
+If you've made it to the end of this exercise, congratulations: you are as nerdy as they come!
+I hope this article helped illustrate the complexities of psychrometrics.
+If nothing else, the takeaway should be a newfound respect for psychrometrics and its integration into a technician's daily diagnostic toolbag.

 Stay tuned for Part 3, where we will dive into ACCA Manual P, Section 5.
-There we will learn how to account for duct gains, and how reheat dehumidification looks on a Psych Chart.
+We will learn how to account for duct gains and how reheat dehumidification looks on a psych chart.